ptorrestr/hdt-connector/hdt-connector/README.md

-# HDT Connector for DBpedia
+# HDT Connector for Python3

 ## Development